PDE Comparison Principles for Robin Problems: Proofs of Main Results

 \section{Proofs of Main Results}

 We start this section with a proof of our paper's first main result. \begin{proof}[Proof of Theorem \ref{Th:shell}] The proof is long, and so we break it down into several steps.
-In Steps 1 through 4, we show that for almost every $r\in (a,b)$, $u^{\bigstar}(r,\theta)\leq Jv(r,\theta)$ for each $\theta\in (0,\pi)$.
-In Step 5, we deduce the inequalities about convex means.

 {\bf Step 1: Maximum Principle.} First suppose that $f\in C_c^{\infty}(A)$ is a test function.
 In particular, $f$ is Lipschitz continuous on $\mathbb{R}^n$.
 Then $f^{\#}$ is also Lipschitz continuous on $\mathbb{R}^n$; see Section 7.5 of \cite{Baernstein Symmetrization in Analysis} or Lemma 6.7 in \cite{Sarvas}.
 By standard regularity results, the solutions $u,v$ belong to $C^2(\overline{A})$.
-See Theorem 6.31 in \cite{GilbargTrudinger} and the discussion following its proof on Fredholm alternatives.
+See Theorem 6.31 in \cite{GilbargTrudinger} and the discussion following its proof on Fredholm alternatives or Theorem 3.2 of \cite{Olga}.
 See also \cite{Nardi} for an explicit discussion of the Neumann problem.

 Put

 for $(r,\theta)\in A^{\bigstar}$, where

 A direct computation shows